c-dilks/git-tutorial/README.md

   - validation
 - Files changed: perhaps the most important tab, this shows the `git diff` between your branch and the target branch

+Other pull requests may be found in the top-level "Pull Requests" tab.
+GitLab's merge requests have similar tabs.

+### Pull Request Review and Merge

 When you are ready for your PR to be _reviewed_, click the "mark as ready" button, which will change your